 A flue gas or exhaust gas is a gas that has been expelled during boiler operation.
 If the flue gas temperature is high, that means that the heat produced during the boiler operation is not used to create steam, hence it is lost.
 The resolution for this situation is to create a condition that will keep the flue gas temperature at its possible lowest temperature.

 If your boiler keeps on releasing a high-temperature flue gas, then you are on the losing side.
-Make sure to install combustion air heaters or economizers.
+According to Wirral Plumbers, you should have a professional install combustion air heaters or economizers.
 Economizers for one can help to save fuel and the possible damage that cold water can do to your boiler.

 When you are renting a boiler, make sure to ask questions if they have an economizer.
 You can contact ctcair.com when you need to rent one.
 They can further assist you with these kinds of measures to increase boiler efficiency.